FreezeFyre/Plinko_Group_Project/README.md

 python main.py
 ```

 A window will open showing the Plinko board.
+The window can be resized and will maintain its original 3:4 aspect ratio.
 Click anywhere to spawn a new ball.
 Close the window or quit the program to stop the simulation.